-Here at Fanbytes, we live and breathe Gen Z and TikTok.
+Here at Fanbytes by Brainlabs, we live and breathe Gen Z and TikTok.
 The time we spend looking into their culture and consumer behaviour means that we have all the insights needed to run successful campaigns and keep followers engaged.

 Helping over 200 brands with their campaigns on TikTok, including Nike, Warner Music Group, and more unorthodox brands such as ACCA, we are experts in TikTok marketing and are happy to share our 3 secrets to increasing engagement rate on TikTok today.